 QAP Threshold Criteria Requirements

-To be considered for an allocation of DCA resources, Applications must meet each of the Threshold requirements described below (see 2023 QAP Threshold Criteria Accessibility Standards section for addition information).
+To be considered for an allocation of DCA resources, Applications must meet each of the Threshold requirements described below (see 2024 QAP Threshold Criteria, Accessibility Standards for addition information).

-NOTE: Preservation of "existing affordable housing" that cannot be modified to meet accessibility requirements that are not required by law, may request a DCA waiver.
-Any project that claims such an exception must submit documentation from the project architect which outlines the basis for the waiver request.
-A legal opinion supporting that the project falls within the requirements of the exception must also be included.
+Preservation of existing affordable housing that cannot be modified to meet accessibility requirements that are not required by law, may request a DCA waiver.
+Any project that claims such an exception must submit documentation from the project architect which outlines the basis for the waiver request and a legal opinion supporting that the project falls within the requirements of the exception.

 Accessibility Standards